AryanShankar/WebPortfolio/README.md

 # WebPortfolio
-My Portfolio made with HTML and CSS and JavaScript.
+My first Personal WebPortfolio made using the basics of Web Development